Surte Church

 Surte Church (Surte kyrka) is a church in Surte about 10 km north of Gothenburg, Sweden.
 It is part of Nödinge parish in the Diocese of Gothenburg.

 History and architecture

-The church was built during the late part of the 1890s when the expansion of the Surte glass works drew more and more people to the town.
+Suggestions for the church were made during the late part of the 1890s when the expansion of the Surte glass works drew more and more people to the town.
 The nearest church was the Nödinge Church, 7.5 km from Surte and suggestions were made to build a new church near Jordfallet, a part of the town.
 The glass works helped with planning the new church and donated a lot for it in 1911.